This post may contain affiliate links. Please read my disclosure policy.

 Preheat air fryer to 400° for 4 minutes.
 Rinse and dry the bowl that the fries were soaking in and then add the fries back to the bowl and pour 1 tablespoon olive oil over the fries and season with salt and pepper to taste.
 Stir them around so they are all coated with the oil and seasoning.

-Place fries in the preheated air fryer and spread out to an even layer with some space between the fries.
+Place fries in the preheated air fryer and spread them out to an even layer with some space between the fries.
 Cook at 400° for 10 minutes.

 And here is where you get to decide if you want them any crispier.
 If you do shake them around and cook for 1-2 more minutes.
 If you don’t want them any crispier go ahead and serve them.